Stuycs-K/final-project-3-jianz-wangi/PRESENTATION.md

 What do you notice about the ciphertext?

-Because the Key is so big, every other letter of the Ciphertext is the same as the Plaintext.
+Because the key is so big, every other letter of the ciphertext is the same as the plaintext.